 Enova is a state enterprise, owned by the Ministry of Climate and Environment, assigned to contribute to reduce greenhouse gas emissions, development of energy and climate technology.

-The Norwegian minister of Climate and Environment, Espen Barth Eide, says that economic support through Enova can contributing to technology development and hence make more climate-friendly solutions cheaper and more available.
+The Norwegian Minister of Climate and Environment, Espen Barth Eide, says that economic support through Enova can contribute to technology development and hence make more climate-friendly solutions cheaper and more available.
 The aim is to relieve risks and costs for those who are the first to test new solutions.
-This is, according to the government, important to facilitate the green transition, because there are currently no commercially available solutions to cut emissions sufficiently, in transport, industry, or other sectors.
+According to the government, this is important to facilitate the green transition because there are no commercially available solutions to cut emissions sufficiently.
 Some of the money Enova will distribute, has been reserved for fast charging stations for electric vehicles.

 As part of the government’s budget settlement for 2022 with Socialist Left Party (SV), the government increased the allocation to Enova in 2022 by NOK 750 million (€75 million).
 Enova will administer a scheme for energy measures in municipal housing in 2022.
 Of the allocation, NOK 100 million (€10 million) in 2022 was earmarked for energy measures that can lower electricity bills in municipal housing.
 The allocation is aimed at helping households with low income living in municipal housing to deal with high energy prices in the long term.

-The aim of the political parties behind the budget settlement, was that the increased allocation to Enova will result in emission cuts, technological development and restructuring in the business world toward more climate- friendly solutions.
+The aim of the political parties behind the budget settlement was to cut emissions, develop technologies and restructure businesses to be more climate- friendly.
 The increased allocation to Enova will target problems caused by the European energy crisis, but the measures is also aimed at supporting the transition toward a green economy.

 No information available.

 |Does not apply to workers||Applies to all businesses||

 People on low incomes